JustinBui/JustinBui/README.md

 ### I am a computer science student at California State University, Fullerton!

 - 🔭 I just launched my professional portfolio: [Check It Out Here!](https://buitheboi.github.io/)
-- 📓 I’m currently learning new Python libraries, and JavaScript 🐍📜
+- 📓 I’m currently self-teaching data science using Python and SQL 🐍📜
 - 🏙️ I’m looking for an entry level internship for software engineers
-- 🥅 2022 Goals: Be more involved with CS clubs, applying to more internships, and working on more LeetCoding problems
+- 🥅 2022 Goals: Be more applying for more internships, solving more Leetcode problems, and continue learning! 🧠
 - 🏋️ Hobbies: Working out, watching YouTube, and listening to music 🎵
 - 🎷 Fun Fact: I played the alto saxophone in high school!